 Let your dog sniff the treats and then move the treats towards your chin.
 As they watch your hand and the treats, watch their eyes.

 When they look at your face (ideally your eyes) rather than the treats, praise them with, “Good watch me!” and reward them.

 Repeat three or four times and take a break.

 There are many ways to enforce teaching your dog the “watch me” command.
 As they get more confident in looking at you, advance their recall by practicing the following training sessions.

-After several days of practice, when he’ll follow your hand movement and the verbal cue, then begin decreasing the hand signal.
-Instead of going from his nose to your chin, begin about halfway from his nose to your chin.
-Continue asking him to watch you, and continue the immediate praise and treat reward when he looks at you.
+After several days of practice, when they follow your hand movement and the verbal cue, begin decreasing the hand signal.
+Instead of going from their nose to your chin, start about halfway from their nose to your chin.
+Continue asking them to "watch me,” and immediately praise and reward them when they look at you.

-When your dog is watching you when you ask, then add some variety to the training.
-Have him sit in front of you, ask him to watch you, then take one step to the right and then one to the left.
-Praise him and give him the treat.
-Then back away from him a step or two and reward him when he follows you and continues to watch you.
-Challenge him, make the training a fun game, and continue the praise and treats.
+When your dog reliably watches you when you ask, add variety to the training.
+Have them sit in front of you and ask them to watch you, then take one step to the right and then one to the left.
+Praise them and give them the treat.
+Then back away a step or two and reward them when they follow you and continue to watch you.
+Challenge them and make training a fun game.
+Continue the praise and treats.

-When your dog understands watch me, you can begin decreasing the treats.
-Don’t abruptly stop giving treats; you’ll lose watch me that way.
-Instead, begin rewarding watch me sporadically; giving a treat for good eye contact, for quick response, and for ignoring distractions to look at you.
+When your dog understands “watch me,” you can begin decreasing the treats.
+Don’t abruptly stop treating or you’ll lose the cue altogether.
+Instead, begin rewarding “watch me” sporadically by giving a treat for good eye contact, for quick response, and for ignoring distractions to look at you.